-One of the many great things about Rome is the cool neighbourhoods!
+One of the many great things about traveling to Rome is the cool neighbourhoods!
 There are many areas that you can choose to base yourself in, but here are the most popular:

 This is where you’ll find the most budget and mid-range accommodation options.
 It’s also the perfect area in terms of transport connections.
 This is where the Roma Termini train station is located, which is where some international trains depart from, as well as metros, and buses around the city.